 (aka: Liriope 'Tokai Wanami') Liriope muscari 'Tokai Rinpa' is a relatively new and exciting introduction from Japan.
 Liriope 'Tokai Rinpa', which means "round wave of Tokai", makes a tight 1' tall x 2' wide clump of dark black-green foliage with bright irregular horizontal bands of gold.
 Compared to Liriope 'Sideswiped', Liriope 'Tokai Rinpa' has darker green foliage, brighter patterns and has more of a spreading habit.
 The clumps are topped with short spikes of lavender flowers in late summer.

 When we first got this plant from China in 2005, we knew we had something different...we just didn't know what.
 Liriope platyphylla makes a tight 18" tall x 4' wide clump of 2' long x 1" wide, arching, glossy dark green leaves.
 The 3' tall stalks of small lavender flowers top the clump in June and July.
 Some mothball-sniffing herbarium taxonomist went and lumped Liriope platyphylla in with Liriope muscari...no way, Jose.
-Too much naphthalene can do really strange things to your mind...this is not your grandmother's Liriope muscari!
+Too much naphthalene can do really strange things to your mind.
+Recent DNA research confirms our suspicions that Liriope platyphylla is indeed a distinct species. ..this is not your grandmother's Liriope muscari!

 Forget what you know about lobelias and you'll be ready for Lobelia 'Candy Corn'.
 This unidentified Mexican species (possibly a sister genus Siphocampylus) makes a truly unique perennial, with tall stalks to 5'+, clothed with dark green leaves against the purple stems.
 Starting in late spring, the upper stalks are adorned with candy corn-like flowers of bright orange, ending with a reflexed yellow tip...very cool!
 A hummingbird favorite.